SANSA: Unleashing the Hidden Semantics in SAM2 for Few-Shot Segmentation: Introduction

 Our contributions are the following:

-\begin{itemize}[noitemsep,topsep=1pt,leftmargin=*] \item We are the first to investigate the semantic structure within \sam{} for the task of few-shot segmentation.
-We show that such semantics can be disentangled through bottleneck transformations, enabling a unified approach that reinterprets FSS as the task of tracking semantic concepts across images, by treating them as frames in a pseudo-video;
+\begin{itemize}[noitemsep,topsep=1pt,leftmargin=*] \item We are the first to investigate the semantic structure within \sam{}.
+We show that such semantics can be disentangled through bottleneck transformations, enabling a unified approach that reinterprets few-shot segmentation as the task of tracking semantic concepts across images;

 \item We validate \ours{} through extensive experiments, achieving SOTA performance in strict FSS benchmarks while also outperforming generalist approaches in the ‘in-context’ scenario.
-Our experiments reveal that \sam{} encodes coarse-to-fine semantics, from high level concepts (\eg \textit{dog} vs. \textit{cat}, +6.2\% on COCO-20$^i$) to fine-grained distinctions at category-level (\eg \textit{dalmatian} vs. \textit{bulldog}, +9.3\% on LVIS-92$^i$) and part-level (\eg \textit{hand} vs. \textit{arm} +5.1\% on Pascal-Part);
+Our experiments reveal that \sam{} encodes coarse-to-fine semantics, from high level concepts (\eg \textit{dog} vs. \textit{cat}, +6.3\% on COCO-20$^i$) to fine-grained distinctions at category-level (\eg \textit{dalmatian} vs. \textit{bulldog}, +8.3\% on LVIS-92$^i$) and part-level (\eg \textit{hand} vs. \textit{arm} +4.6\% on Pascal-Part);

 \item By supporting prompts like points, boxes, or scribbles, our approach enables a wide range of downstream task, such as data annotation without the need for costly pixel-level masks.
 Finally, by exploiting the tight integration of memory attention and mask decoding in \sam{}, we avoid the need for auxiliary models or complex pipelines, setting a new SOTA with a framework more than {3× faster} than competitors, and {4-5× smaller} in parameter count. \end{itemize}